-Tense : Third-person, present tense regardless of how the novel is written.
+Tense: Third-person, present tense regardless of the tense you wrote the novel in.

-Tip : First read Archetypes that Make Your Story Resonate and find your story’s archetypes – particularly the
+First read Archetypes that Make Your Story Resonate and find your story’s archetypes – particularly the:

 PROTAGONIST, ANTAGONIST, QUEST, PRIZE/GOAL and GUARDIANS

-- Then we explain the first PROBLEM that the protagonist faces and introduce the ANTAGONIST who is causing the problem.
+- Introduce the ANTAGONIST who is causing the problem.

-- We show how and why the protagonist sets out on their QUEST.
+- Show how and why the protagonist sets out on their QUEST.

-- We describe the chronological sequence of GUARDIANS (friends, enemies, clues, events etc.) that the PROTAGONIST deals with.
+- Describe the chronological sequence of GUARDIANS (friends, enemies, clues, events, etc.) the PROTAGONIST deals with.

-- We describe how CONFLICT (internal or external) complicates the protagonist’s QUEST.
+- Explain how CONFLICT (internal or external) complicates the protagonist’s QUEST.

-- Finally we show how the protagonist completes their quest and to what extent they reach their PRIZE/GOAL.
+- Finally, show how the protagonist completes their quest and to what extent they reach their PRIZE/GOAL.

-Tips on Writing the Short Synopsis of Power
+Tips on Writing the Novel Synopsis of Power

-- Don’t mention any characters you don’t have to.
-Just include the Protagonist, Antagonist and the main Guardians.
+- Mention any characters you don’t have to.
+Just include the Protagonist, Antagonist, and the main Guardians.

-- Don’t include any unnecessary detail, description, or explanation.
+- Include any unnecessary detail, description, or explanation.

-- Don’t write a ‘blurb’ of the sort you’d find on the back cover of a book, the Synopsis of Power tells all of the story, it does not tease the reader.
+- Write a ‘blurb’ of the sort you’d find on the back cover of a novel.
+The Synopsis of Power tells the entire story – it doesn’t tease the reader.